gouribiju/Data-Science-Projects/Pandas/IPL Complete Dataset Analysis/README.md

   * 🔹 Jupyter Notebook

 ## 🚀 How to Use
-  * 1️⃣ Navigate to the IPL-Complete-Dataset-Analysis-2008-2024 folder.
+  * 1️⃣ Navigate to the IPL-Complete Dataset Analysis folder.
   * 2️⃣ Open the notebook.ipynb file in Jupyter Notebook.
   * 3️⃣ Run the code step by step to explore IPL match statistics and trends.